RoyZry98/MoLe-VLA-Pytorch/README.md

 ```

 ## Getting Started
-There are three CogACT models with different model sizes, including [Small](https://huggingface.co/CogACT/CogACT-Small), [Base](https://huggingface.co/CogACT/CogACT-Base) and [Large](https://huggingface.co/CogACT/CogACT-Large).
-Checkpoints, configs, and model cards are availabel on [Hugging Face page](https://huggingface.co/CogACT).
+The backbone model CogACT including checkpoints, configs, and model cards, are available on [Hugging Face page](https://huggingface.co/CogACT).
 Refer to the code below for the minimal inference:

     from PIL import Image
     from vla import load_vla